johanz97/flutter-calculator-app/README.md

   <li type="circle">Developer: <a href="https://www.linkedin.com/in/johan-zambrano-b537501bb/">Johan Zambrano</a></li>
 </ul>

-A mobile app created with Flutter
+A mobile application created with Flutter using flutter_bloc as a state manager

 <ul>
   <li type="circle"><h3>Android</h3></li>